 Document all Communication

 Whenever you're talking to your tenant on important matters related to the rental unit, you should keep a copy of the conversation.
-This is easier to do with texts and emails - provided you don't delete them.
+According to these property managers in Chicago, this is easier to do with texts and emails - provided you don't delete them.
 During phone calls, you should try to note down important aspects of the conversation.
 If you are recording the call, make sure tenants begin recording them.